ShawonAshraf/fedora-playbooks/README.md

 ## misc

-In Gnome 48 on fedora 42, two finger swipe in enabled in Chrome*, and Firefox.
+In Gnome 48 on fedora 42, two finger swipe is enabled in Chrome*, and Firefox.
 If you use Brave, you will have to edit the `.desktop` entry.

+> [!NOTE]
+> Gestures work only in Wayland

 ```bash
 sudo nano /usr/share/applications/brave-browser.desktop